juliocymartins/churn-prediction-project/notebooks/README.md

 ## Contents

-The notebooks/ folder contains the model building pipeline and data preparation.

 - `churn_prediction_notebook.ipynb`: Main Jupyter Notebook detailing the full ML workflow:
   - Exploratory Data Analysis (EDA)
   - Feature Engineering
   - Model comparison
   - Final pipeline creation
-  - Exporting the model with joblib
 - `churn_predictions.py`: Script version of the notebook for faster execution and exporting the model pipeline as `churn_gbcmodel_pipeline.pkl`.
 - `churn_test_datasets.ipynb`: Notebook used to filter and generate testing datasets for app evaluation:
   - `test_churn_yes.xlsx`